Contact

 Category:

 When I sat down to reply to this e-mail, I found myself thinking about the power of the visualisations more than the event.
-The inwards facing Release Train Engineer, Wayne Palmer, had been determined since the birth of the EDW Release Train to create a physical dashboard that represented the performance of the system.
+The inwards-facing Release Train Engineer had been determined since the birth of the EDW Release Train to create a physical dashboard that represented the performance of the system.

-The first incarnation of the "feature wall" provided a 10 iteration view of what each feature team planned to work on.
-At first it was +Wayne's hope that the ScrumMasters would self organise a consistent approach to visualising the work, but it was not long before his OCD kicked and he prescribed a legend.
+The first incarnation of the "feature wall" provided a 10-iteration view of what each feature team planned to work on.
+At first, it was the RTE's hope that the ScrumMasters would self-organise a consistent approach to visualising the work, but it was not long before his OCD kicked in, and he prescribed a legend.
 Large white cards for features in play, large green cards for features in discovery, small pink cards for defects and small blue cards for innovation work.
 Teams would visualise their plan for each feature by placing cards and an effort estimate in the relevant iterations.
 Each team showed the capacity they had available (based on historical velocity and planned leave) and the amount of work they planned to complete each sprint.
-This 10 iteration view also helped us plan our involvement in the enterprise release integration testing for those occasions when we could not decouple our deployments from an enterprise release.
+This 10-iteration view also helped us plan our involvement in the enterprise release integration testing for those occasions when we could not decouple our deployments from an enterprise release.

 An early version of the Feature Wall with a 10 iteration view of capacity

-You can always says you can tell a good wall by the conversations that are had at it and there was always plenty of conversation at this wall, mainly about capacity and forward planning.
-After a while Wayne reached the conclusion that while these discussions might be interesting to the Project Management / Pipeline folk, they were not the right conversations.
-The conversations taking place were predominantly how to get more work onto the train.
-It was a view of capacity management which didn't truly take into account what people were actually doing and how full the train was.
+You can always tell a good wall by the conversations that are had at it, and there was always plenty of conversation at this wall, mainly about capacity and forward planning.
+After a while, the RTE reached the conclusion that while these discussions might be interesting to the Project Management / Pipeline folk, they were not the right conversations.
+The conversations taking place were predominantly about how to get more work onto the train.
+It was a view of capacity management that didn't truly take into account what people were actually doing and how full the train was.

-The feature wall stand up was becoming a daily team status report and in Wayne's view we needed to be talking about the work.
-With this in mind he redesigned the dashboard, with a view to visualising the flow (or lack there of) of the work through the system, He was also determined to improve the capture of cycle time metrics, with the intention of one day moving away from story point based estimation and instead using the past performance of the system as a key factor in determining future performance.
+The feature wall stand-up was becoming a daily team status report, and in the RTE's view, we needed to be talking about the work.
+With this in mind, he redesigned the dashboard with a view to visualising the flow (or lack thereof) of the work through the system.
+He was also determined to improve the capture of cycle time metrics, with the intention of one day moving away from story point-based estimation and instead using the past performance of the system as a key factor in determining future performance.

-Wayne convinced me that the new wall was worth trying but I didn't want to lose the capacity view.
-In the end he waited until I was away from the office for a couple of weeks then replaced the capacity wall with the feature flow view and chaos ensued.
-We no longer had a capacity view and it quickly became apparent that our ability to visualise capacity was key to enabling the Pipeline to manage expectations and smooth the flow of demand to the feature teams.
-While the feature flow help development services expose what was happening to them, it caused a problem for pipeline who still had to maintain a relationship with the business and ensure the survival of the teams.
+The RTE convinced me that the new wall was worth trying, but I didn't want to lose the capacity view.
+In the end, he waited until I was away from the office for a couple of weeks, then replaced the capacity wall with the feature flow view, and chaos ensued.
+We no longer had a capacity view, and it quickly became apparent that our ability to visualise capacity was key to enabling the Pipeline to manage expectations and smooth the flow of demand to the feature teams.
+While the feature flow helped development services expose what was happening to them, it caused a problem for the pipeline, which still had to maintain a relationship with the business and ensure the survival of the teams.
 Creating harmonious change is not easy.
-(Many months later this would get resolved through our improved rolling wave planning and reunification sessions which emerged from our experiment with PI Planning.)
+(Many months later, this would get resolved through our improved rolling wave planning and reunification sessions, which emerged from our experiment with PI Planning.)

 Rolling wave plans

-Our first attempt at visualising feature flow was actually at the epic level as we for the most part only deployed to production once all the features in an epic were complete.
-This was a wake up call for me.
-Despite preaching that features should adhere to INVEST in the same way as user stories - independent was clearly an issue for us!
-In this early version, the visualisation was still very team centric.
-The card colours represented teams and the charts along the top were team cumulative flow and sprint goals.
+Our first attempt at visualising feature flow was actually at the epic level as we, for the most part, only deployed to production once all the features in an epic were complete.
+This was a wake-up call for me.
+Despite preaching that features should adhere to INVEST in the same way as user stories - independence was clearly an issue for us!
+In this early version, the visualisation was still very team-centric.
+The card colours represented teams, and the charts along the top were team cumulative flow and sprint goals.

 An early attempt at visualising feature flow